Are You Gonna Go My Way (song): Critical reception

 AllMusic editor Stephen Thomas Erlewine described the song as "roaring".
-A reviewer from Billboard said it is Kravitz's "hardest and fastest to date".
-An editor, Larry Flick, described it as a "passionate" track, that is "wrapped in the kind of retro, Jimi Hendrix-style guitar riffs that album-rock programmers go wild for."
+American magazine Billboard said it is Kravitz's "hardest and fastest to date".
+Billboard editor Larry Flick described it as a "passionate" track, that is "wrapped in the kind of retro, Jimi Hendrix-style guitar riffs that album-rock programmers go wild for."
 He added, "Spare boogie rhythms and a simply irresistible hook provide added radio incentive."
 Tony Harris from The Corsair called it a "throwaway hit single".
 David Browne from Entertainment Weekly felt that it "opens with a blast of phase-shifter electric guitar that could have been lifted directly off an old Jimi Hendrix or Isley Brothers album.
 And the lyrics are prime Kravitz."
 Dave Sholin from the Gavin Report declared it as "'90s rock", adding that "it doesn't get much better than this."
 Adam Sweeting from The Guardian remarked that Kravitz is "rocking it up a bit on the riffsome title track".
-In his weekly UK chart commentary, James Masterton wrote, "Kravitz returns to his own career in full Jimi Hendrix mode and at a stroke matching the peak of his biggest hit ever "It Ain't Over 'til It's Over"."
+In his weekly UK chart commentary, James Masterton wrote, "Kravitz returns to his own career in full Jimi Hendrix mode and at a stroke matching the peak of his biggest hit ever 'It Ain't Over 'til It's Over'."

 Pan-European magazine Music & Media commented, "A special warning before you fasten your headphones.
 Kravitz cracks your nut with his hardest rocking single to date.
 A delicious earache."
 John Kilgo from The Network Forty wrote that "shades of Hendrix-a nice grungy-driven guitar with a crunchy rhythm beat highlights this funked rock release."
 Rick de Yampert from The News Journal viewed it as "feverish Hendrix".
 Rick Marin from The New York Times described the music video as a "frenzied, orgiatic performance exhuming (if not reincarnating) the spirit of Jimi Hendrix, complete with phase-shifter guitar and sexily slurred lyrics."
 A reviewer from Reading Evening Post declared the song as a "mixture of stomping drums and guitars, built around a grinding sub-Hendrixian riff", adding that "it's a bit too relentless and repetitive" to achieve the top 20 success of "It Ain't Over 'til It's Over".
-Jamie Parmenter from Renowned for Sound named it a "stand out" from the album, complimenting it for being an anthem of the early 90s, "a rollicking fast-paced rock masterpiece that shows Lenny's eye for a chart-topping tune and mastery at a catchy riff."
+Jamie Parmenter from Renowned for Sound named it a stand out from the album, complimenting it for being an anthem of the early 90s, "a rollicking fast-paced rock masterpiece that shows Lenny's eye for a chart-topping tune and mastery at a catchy riff."
 Leesa Daniels from Smash Hits declared it as "a scorcher".